ryachen01/Quest/README.md

 This information is stored on Firebase not the blockchain.

-By paying a small fee for every transaction users can ensure a decentralized, private, and add free user experience
+By paying a small fee for every transaction users can ensure a decentralized, private, and ad free user experience